vladkinoman/just-my-notes/README.md

 ## philosophy

 Notes on various philosophy subjects.
 My favorites are epistemology, metaphysics, philosophy of science.
-I take the books from this list: [link](https://www.reddit.com/r/AskPhilosophyFAQ/comments/4ifqi3/im_interested_in_philosophy_where_should_i_start/).
+I take the books from [this](https://www.reddit.com/r/philosophy/wiki/readinglist) and [this](https://www.reddit.com/r/AskPhilosophyFAQ/comments/4ifqi3/im_interested_in_philosophy_where_should_i_start/).

 ## physical-training